Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: Conclusion

 \section{Conclusion}

-The aim of this paper was to construct a \(T_2\)-separable \(g\) boundary, \(\tilde{g}\), and establish a relationship between this \(g\) boundary and the \(a\) boundary.
-This important open problem, \cite{ss1}, has been solved.
-We have also shown that regular spacetime points remain separated from points in \(\tilde{g}\) upon completing the spacetime with \(\tilde{g}\).
-In order to achieve this, a natural Hausdorff topology is defined on the tangent bundle.
-This topology, along with properties of the attached point topology on the \(a\) boundary, was then used to define new open sets on \(G\).
-The set \(G\) is Hausdorff in this topology, and induces a topology on \(\tilde{g}\) under which \(\tilde{g}\) is also Hausdorff.
+The aim of this paper was to construct a Geroch-like boundary, \(\tilde{g}\), and establish a relationship between this \(\tilde{g}\) boundary and the \(a\) boundary.
+Our construction, in essence, has rephrased the \(a\) boundary in terms of the reduced tangent bundle.
+Moreover, we potentially have a means of generalizing other constructions built from the tangent bundle structure.
+Specializing to geodesics we obtain a narrower generalization of the Geroch boundary.
 In the process of obtaining the definition of the equivalence relation for our construction, all other identifications we attempted were non-Hausdorff.

-We also applied our construction to the example of Geroch, Canbin and Wald, \cite{glw1}, and showed that the \(\tilde{g}\)-boundary is free of the topological separation problem experienced by other constructions, thus refuting their conjecture that such problems are endemic to all boundary constructions of a certain class.
-It may be that \(\tilde{g}\) is the only pertinent subset of the \(a\) boundary with respect to the two conditions of Geroch, Canbin and Wald.
-If that is the case, this might provide a route to establishing a relationship between the \(b\) and \(a\) boundaries.
+It appears that \(\tilde{g}\) is the only pertinent subset of the \(a\) boundary (of course this has to be rigorously established) with respect to the following two conditions of \cite{glw1}: